mit-crpg/OpenMOC/docs/source/usersguide/input.rst

 Cells and Universes
 -------------------

-leave this note in the comments for the following section:
--a user can either specify (1) a `Region` object manually and populate it with the halfspaces of various surfaces.

 The next step to create a geometry is to instantiate cells which represent unique geometric shapes and use them to construct universes.
 The CSG formulations for cells and universes in OpenMOC are discussed in further detail in :ref:`Cells <cells>` and :ref:`Universes <universes>`, respectively.
-OpenMOC provides the ``Cell`` class for regions of space bounded by ``Surface`` halfspaces and which may be filled by a ``Material`` or ``Universe``.
+OpenMOC provides the ``Cell`` class for regions of space filled by a ``Material`` or ``Universe``.
 The following code snippet illustrates how to create cells filled by the fuel and moderator materials.
-Next, the script adds the appropriate halfspace of the circle surface created in the preceding section to each cell.
+Next, the script assigns the ``Region`` instances created in the preceding section to each cell.

 .. code-block:: python